In a nutshell

 Legoland Mythica

-Outside there are two towers standing 13 meters tall which is the Fire and Ice Freefall ride.
+Outside there are two towers standing 13 metres tall which is the Fire and Ice Freefall ride.
 This is a drop ride with a minimum height restriction of 1m (with an adult).
 This one is a little more suitable for the mini thrill seekers if they can stomach the drop sensation.
 We’d recommend going on this one after lunch!

 Hydra’s Challenge is a fun new water ride where explorers get to steer their own vessel going round in circles with twists and turns -steering left or right depending on how brave you are and how fast you want to go.
 This is a pretty gentle but fun ride, suitable for age 3+ with a 1m height restriction accompanied by an adult.
 Spectators can blast you with water from the sides for extra fun!